Patrick-IRL/EnglishToElvishTranslator/README.md

 Words that had no Elvish translation, and thus appear in the Elvish text file as *word*, are simply written without the encapsulating symbols, so they return to their original state.

 The folder stories contains sets of example files.
-There are three levels. simplestory1 simplestory2 story1
+There are three levels.\n simplestory1\n simplestory2\n story1\n

 In each folder there is a story file, an Elvish translation file, and a back to English file.
 These were given as examples, but can also be used to test by running the input file and testing the outputs against those supplied by